Description

 - Transverse-field Ising model (TFIM) code

-- Quantum spatially coupled (SC-QLDPC) code — Stabilizer generator matrices of SC-QLDPC codes on infinite-length chains or grids define a class of translationally-invariant stabilizer codes.
+- Quantum spatially coupled (SC-QLDPC) code — Stabilizer generator matrices of SC-QLDPC codes on infinite-length chains or grids define a class of lattice stabilizer codes.

 Cousins